mohamedhassan91/creditcard-farud-detection-web-app/README.md

-# steps to run the project
+# steps to run the project on your local machine

 to use the app follow these steps